-(A) the EIM Participating Resources shall be eligible only for recovery of RTM Energy Bid Cost, RTM Start Up Costs and RTM Minimum Load Costs; and

-(B) the CAISO will treat a non-zero EIM Base Schedule of an EIM Participating Resource as a self-schedule and the EIM Participating Resource will not be eligible for recovery of Start Up Costs.

-(3) Allocation.

-(A) EIM Entity Hourly RTM Bid Cost Uplift.
-The Net RTM Bid Cost Uplift for the Trading Hour shall be the product of the uplift ratio in Section 11.8.6.3 and the sum over all of the 5-minute Settlement Intervals of the Trading Hour of any positive Net RTM Bid Cost Uplift plus the sum of Settlement Interval on the Trading Hour of any EIM Transfer adjustment.

-(B) EIM Transfer Adjustment.
-The CAISO shall calculate the EIM Transfer adjustment by—

-(i) dividing the sum of net EIM Transfers out of an EIM Entity Balancing Authority Area by the sum of the absolute value of uninstructed imbalance energy due to load, the absolute value of uninstructed imbalance energy due to supply, the absolute value of unaccounted for energy, and the net EIM Transfer out of the Balancing Authority Area;

-(ii) summing the amounts for all EIM Entity Balancing Authority Area that had EIM Transfers out in the 5-minute interval; and

-(iii) distributing that sum to the initially determined amounts for each EIM Entity Balancing Authority Area that had EIM Transfers in during the 5-minute interval based on its pro-rata share of the EIM Transfers during the 5-minute interval.
+(3) Allocation of EIM Entity RTM Bid Cost Uplift.

+(A) Calculation of Charge.
+The Net RTM Bid Cost Uplift will be determined in accordance with 11.8.6.3 for each EIM Entity Balancing Authority Area, except that it will be determined on a 5-minute basis.

+(B) Allocation.
+The Net RTM Bid Cost Uplift will be allocated in accordance with Section 11.8.6.6, except that it will be allocated on a 5-minute basis.

-(4) EIM Entity Real-Time Bid Cost Uplift Charges.
-The CAISO will charge each EIM Entity’s allocated Net RTM Bid Cost Uplift amounts to the EIM Entity Scheduling Coordinator.
+(B) Settlement.
+The CAISO will charge the allocated Net RTM Bid Cost Uplift amounts to the EIM Entity Scheduling Coordinator for the EIM Entity Balancing Authority Area it represents.

 (g) Flexible Ramping Constraint Allocation.

 (1) Compensation.
-The CAISO will calculate awards for Flexible Ramping capacity according to Section 11.25.1, except that the Real-Time ASMP for Spinning Reserves will be deemed to be zero in determining awards to EIM Participating Resources.
+The CAISO will calculate awards for Flexible Ramping Constraint capacity according to Section 11.25.1 and rescission for non-performance in accordance with 11.25.2, except that the Real-Time Ancillary Service Market Price for Spinning Reserves will be deemed to be zero in determining awards to EIM Participating Resources.

 (2) Allocation.
-The CAISO will allocate Flexible Ramping Constraint costs to each EIM Entity Balancing Authority Area according to the ratio of the product of the flexible ramping capacity in that Balancing Authority Area and the marginal flexible ramp price in that Balancing Authority Area to the sum of such products for all EIM Entity Balancing Authority Areas.
+The CAISO will allocate Flexible Ramping Constraint costs to each EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area in accordance with Section 11.25.3.

 (3) EIM Flexible Ramping Constraint Charges.
-The CAISO will charge each EIM Entity’s allocated flexible ramping constraint costs to the EIM Entity Scheduling Coordinator.
+The CAISO will charge each EIM Entity’s allocated Flexible Ramping Constraint capacity costs to the EIM Entity Scheduling Coordinator.

 (h) EIM Initial Fee.
-The CAISO will charge Balancing Authority Areas that enter an implementation agreement pursuant to Section 29.2(b) an EIM initial fee to cover a share of the capital and O&M costs associated with setting up the EIM.
-The fee will be established by the implementation agreement as accepted by FERC.
+The CAISO will charge Balancing Authority Areas that enter into an implementation agreement pursuant to Section 29.2(b) an initial fee to cover a share of the capital and operations and maintenance costs associated with setting up the Real-Time Market to accommodate the participation of the Balancing Authority as an EIM Entity.
+The fee will be established by the implementation agreement entered into pursuant to Section 29.2(b)(1) as accepted by FERC.

 (i) EIM Administrative Charge.

 (1) In General.
-The CAISO will charge EIM Market Participants a fixed EIM Administrative Charge of $0.19/MWh, applied as specified in subsection (h)(2).
+The CAISO will charge EIM Market Participants a fixed EIM Administrative Charge rate of $0.19/MWh, applied as specified in Section 29.11(i)(2) and (3).

+(2) EIM Entity Calculation.
+The CAISO will calculate MWh subject to the EIM Administrative Charge rate for each EIM Entity as—

+(i) the greater of the (a) the sum of the gross FMM Instructed Imbalance Energy, gross RTD Imbalance Energy, and gross Uninstructed Imbalance Energy of the EIM Market Participant’s Supply, or (b) five percent of the total gross Supply of all EIM Market Participants; plus

+(ii) the greater of (a) the gross Uninstructed Imbalance Energy of the EIM Market Participant’s Demand, or (b) five percent of the total gross Demand of all EIM Market Participants.

+(3) Allocation.
+The CAISO will calculate the total of the amount of the EIM Administrative Charge for each EIM Market Participant by multiplying the rate specified in Section 29.11(i)(1) by the MWh calculated pursuant to Section 29.11(i)(2) and will allocate that charge—

-(2) Allocation.
-The CAISO will allocate the Administrative Charge to each EIM Market Participant according to the sum of (A) the greater of the gross imbalance energy of the EIM Market Participant’s supply and five-percent of the EIM Market Participant’s gross supply, and (B) the greater of the gross imbalance energy of the EIM Market Participant’s demand and five percent of the EIM Market Participant’s gross demand.
+(i) to the sum of (a) the total gross FMM Instructed Imbalance Energy, gross RTD Imbalance Energy, and gross Uninstructed Imbalance Energy of the EIM Market Participant’s Supply, and (b) the gross Uninstructed Imbalance Energy of the EIM Market Participant’s Demand, and